 By offering customers high 2% cash back rates in two out of 10 spending categories (or three, when they also open a savings account), Tangerine is an attractive option right off the bat, especially for strategic spenders.
 Let’s explain: Every credit card company sorts spending into categories (there is some variation company to company), such as groceries, gas and recurring bill payments.
 At Tangerine, you can choose categories based on where you do the bulk of your spending so that you can maximize the money back, instead getting locked into categories where you don’t spend as much.
 Two percent is a better-than-average rebate rate, and Tangerine’s app and website set things up so you can easily see your earnings, making this an excellent everyday card for most Canadians.

 For those not yet in the Tangerine family, the bank frequently tempts new customers with time-limited offers.
-Those signing up before January 31, 2020 will receive a doubled cash back rate of 4% in their bonus categories for three months, and if they transfer balances from other cards within 30 days of sign-up, they’ll pay only 1.95% interest for six months.
+The current offer, good until March 31, 2020, gives you a $250 credit if you spend at least $5,000 within the first three months.
+In addition, new customers who transfer balances from other cards within 30 days of sign-up pay only 1.95% interest for six months.

 How to get the most out of your Tangerine credit card categories